FabioDiCeglie/Microservices-user/README.md

 ## Technologies Used

-- **Go**: Used for the Go server implementation.
+- **🔵Go**: Used for the Go server implementation.
-- **Node.js**: Utilized for building the Node.js server ( Dockerfile included 😜 ).
+- **🟢Node.js**: Utilized for building the Node.js server ( Dockerfile included 😜 ).
-- **TypeScript**: Employed for developing the TypeScript server with GraphQL.
+- **🟣TypeScript**: Employed for developing the TypeScript server with GraphQL.
-- **GraphQL**: Implemented for the TypeScript server, providing a query language for APIs.
+- **🟣GraphQL**: Implemented for the TypeScript server, providing a query language for APIs.
-- **Jest**: Used for testing the TypeScript server to ensure the robustness of the implemented features.
+- **🟣Jest**: Used for testing the TypeScript server to ensure the robustness of the implemented features.

 ## Getting Started